background-image

 In summary, successful OTP implementation will allow a business to:

-• Model supply chain and logistics costs, including customs and duties.
+• Model supply chain and logistics costs

 Share this article: